joeleba/joeleba.github.io/projects.md

 authentication.
 - Link to website: <http://kardboard.this.sg/> (The server is not currently running.
 Please contact me if you wish to view the site.)

-## Courir

-- An epic multiplayer endless runner game on iPad.
-Single player mode is available, with a ghost feature.
-- Built with **Swift**.
-- Contribution: Implemented a multiplayer networking library which supports host-guest connection and data packets transfer.
-- The promo video can be found [here](https://www.youtube.com/watch?v=DSh0OejWRFs).